Location

 SUMMARY

-Stephen D. Cassivi, M.D., is a thoracic surgeon (chest surgeon) with both clinical and research activities.
-His clinical interests and experience span the breadth of thoracic surgery with a specific expertise in minimally invasive thoracic surgery.
+Stephen D. Cassivi, M.D., M.S., is a thoracic surgeon, or chest surgeon, pursuing both clinical and research activities.
+His clinical interests and experience span the breadth of thoracic surgery, with a specific expertise in minimally invasive thoracic surgery.

 Focus areas